MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 Once you have installed the app and pertinent drivers, the installation of your Nuki brige(s) and paired devices is straightforward: just open the app and follow the steps and, very important, _read carefully_ all the information contained on each page presented to you _before_ requesting any action to the app - meaning, do not be a "fast clicker"!
 However, the app is - at least I hope it is ... - carefully crafted to alert you of any potential damaging operation **before** you act.
 So, _please read the all the information on each and every page before acting_ !!!

+As much as I priotized the "on app" documentation, it is valid to discuss about some app features an general

+### Nuki bridge(s) and paired device(s) discovery

+It is valid to mention that the app is able to install in a single run 'n' bridges and respective paired device(s).
+Not necessary to run it

 ## Licence